kreattixcom/react-template/README.md

 This template includes an example counter component using Redux Toolkit.
 To see it in action:

-1. Navigate to the `/counter` route in your application.
+1. Navigate to the `http://localhost:5173` in your application.
 2. Increment the counter using the buttons.

 ## Contributing